What is cert-manager?

 I’m using Cloudflare for my DNS nameservers so these steps will be based on that setup.

 • Create a Kubernetes secret resource with your Cloudflare API token.
 This allows cert-manager to add custom _acme-challenge records for domain validation.
+This will be the same API token you use for both Staging and Production certificates, so you only need to create one of these.

 • In Cloudflare, you can generate a new API token by navigating to your user account > My Profile > API Tokens > Create Token.
 Make sure token permissions include All zones - Zone Settings:Read, Zone:Read, DNS:Edit or you can limit to a specific zone if you have multiple and want to use different API Tokens for different zones.